Tomislav Duvnjak

-Tomislav Duvnjak (born 5 February 2003) is a Croatian footballer who plays for Istra 1961 as a midfielder.
+Tomislav Duvnjak (born 5 February 2003) is a Croatian footballer who plays for Varaždin as a midfielder.

 Football career

 On 24 July 2020 he played his first match for Dinamo Zagreb, coming on as a substitute for Lovro Majer in the 76th minute in a match against NK Varaždin.

 After two years of playing for Dinamo's second-tier reserve team, Duvnjak moved to Istra 1961 in June 2022, having signed a contract until the summer of 2025.

 International career

 Duvnjak has played internationally for Croatia at under-14, under-15, under-16, under-17, under-19 and under-20 levels.